-- Fourteen (14) days of self-quarantine is required for any student or employee who has had close contact (being closer than six (6) feet for longer than 15 minutes) with someone who has testing positive for COVID-19.
+- Fourteen (14) days of self-quarantine is required for any student or employee who has had close contact (being closer than six (6) feet for 15 minutes or more throughout a 24-hour period) with someone who has tested positive for COVID-19.

 - People in quarantine may be directed to be tested for COVID-19 to determine if they are positive but asymptomatic.
 Even if you test negative, you will need to complete a full 14 days of quarantine.
 You cannot test out of quarantine.